rancher/rancher-docs/shared-files/_glossary.md

         Downstream cluster
     </dt>
     <dd>
-        A Kubernetes cluster that is managed by a cluster which hosts Rancher.
+        An alternative name for a Kubernetes cluster that is managed by a Rancher server.
+A Rancher server is the cluster that hosts Rancher.
     </dd>
     <p>
         <b>Synonyms:</b> <i>Managed cluster</i>
     </p>
     <p>
-        <b>Related terms:</b> <i>Hosted cluster, Imported cluster, Rancher server</i>
+        <b>Related terms:</b> <i>Hosted cluster, Imported cluster, Rancher server, Registered cluster</i>
     </p>
 </dl>